hueyjj/visualmarkers/README.md

         \["e",      "black", "red",     "black", "red"],
     \])

-    "Remap marks to itself plus a function a call to highlight.
+    "Remap marks to itself plus a function call to highlight.
     "Make sure the mark command match the argument that is passed into the function. nnoremap <silent> ma ma:call visualmarks#HighlightMark("a")<CR>
     nnoremap <silent> mb mb:call visualmarks#HighlightMark("b")<CR>